popura-network/vapordns/DOCKER_TIPS.md

 vapordns in containers
 ======================

+Pull the image from docker hub:

+    docker pull zhoreeq/vapordns

-Build the image from source:
+or build the image from source:

     docker build -t vapordns .